 Also of interest is that Knoxville has more people living here who work in computers and math than 95% of the places in the US.

 Knoxville is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Knoxville is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

 Not only is Knoxville a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Knoxville is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Knoxville a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The overall education level of Knoxville citizens is substantially higher than the typical US community, as 32.42% of adults in Knoxville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Knoxville citizens is substantially higher than the typical US community, as 32.42% of adults in Knoxville have at least a bachelor's degree.

 The per capita income in Knoxville in 2018 was $26,340, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $105,360 for a family of four.
 However, Knoxville contains both very wealthy and poor people as well.